Profile

 1. 1

-Make the pasta by piling the flour into a well.
-Gradually add the boiling water, stirring gently with a fork until you form a smooth dough.
+Make the pasta: heap the flour into a well, gradually pour in the boiling water and stir with a fork until a smooth dough forms.

 2. 2

-Knead vigorously until you have a silky ball of dough.
-Cover with cling film and let it rest for 20 minutes.
+Knead vigorously until you have a smooth ball, cover with cling film and leave to rest for 20 minutes.

 3. 3

-Roll out the pasta until it’s around 2mm thick, then cut into strips approximately 3cm wide.
+Roll out the dough with a rolling pin to about 2mm thick, then cut into strips roughly 3cm wide.

 4. 4

-For the sauce, slice the onion, chop the sausage, and brown the meat in a saucepan with a drizzle of extra virgin olive oil.
+Prepare the sauce: slice the onion, chop the sausage, and brown the beef in a pan with extra virgin olive oil.

 5. 5

-Once golden, season with salt and deglaze with white wine, allowing it to evaporate completely.
+Once the meat is golden, season with salt and deglaze with white wine, letting it evaporate completely.

 6. 6

-Remove the meat and sausage, add a little more oil and the finely chopped onion, gently softening it without browning.
+Remove the meat and sausage, add more oil and the chopped onion; gently soften without browning.

 7. 7

-Return the meat to the pan along with the tomato sauce, diluted tomato paste, chopped garlic, and basil.
+Return the meat to the pan along with the tomato passata, diluted tomato purée, minced garlic and basil.

 8. 8

-Simmer gently for around two and a half hours, adding hot water as needed.
-Stir in the sausage about half an hour before finishing.
+Simmer gently for about two and a half hours, adding hot water if needed.
+Stir in the sausage half an hour before the end.

 9. 9

-Take out the meat and basil, shred the meat finely, then return it to the sauce to marry the flavours.
+Take out the meat and basil, shred the meat finely, then return it to the sauce to blend flavours.

 10. 10

-Cook the pasta sheets, drain, and toss in the ragù.
-For each portion, add a chunk of sausage and a couple of spoonfuls of ricotta.
+Cook the pasta, drain and toss with the ragù.
+For each portion, add a piece of sausage and two spoonfuls of ricotta.

 11. 11

-Serve piping hot, topped with a generous sprinkle of Sicilian pecorino and a twist of black pepper.
+Serve piping hot, finished with a sprinkle of Sicilian pecorino and freshly ground black pepper.

 💡 Tips and Variations